If you’re looking for headphones that won’t get in the way of your workout, the Bose Sport Open Earbuds review is a great option.

 The Bose Music app lets little in the way of special features, but Bose is known for dropping substantial updates to its headsets after the Bose products go on sale.

-It is entirely possible that future Bose Open Sport Earbuds may come with active noise cancellation, transparency mode, Ambient Aware, or other features that aren’t even on the market yet.
+Future Bose Open Sport Earbuds may come with active noise cancellation, transparency mode, Ambient Aware, or other features that aren’t even on the market yet.

-This is where Bose really separates itself from most others in the business.
+This is where Bose separates itself from most others in the business.
 At this point, they are unrivaled in the smart headphone market.